 Bonus Tips and Tricks to Use the Block Editor

-Now that you are using the block editor on your WordPress site, you can access some great features that are unavailable in the classic editor.
+Now that you are using the block editor on your WordPress site, you can access some powerful features unavailable in the classic editor.
+Here are some key blocks and functionalities to explore:

-For details, you can see our step-by-step guide on how to use the WordPress block editor.
+For details on how to maximize your use of these features, see our step-by-step guide on on how to use the WordPress block editor.

 Video Tutorial